City Experiences Hot, Partly Cloudy Weather - UrduPoint

 City Experiences Hot, Partly Cloudy Weather

+The city experienced hot and partly cloudy weather on Wednesday, with similar conditions expected to persist over the next 24 hours, according to the MET office

-LAHORE, (UrduPoint / Pakistan Point News - 3rd May, 2025) The city experienced hot and partly cloudy weather on Saturday, with similar conditions expected over the next 24 hours, according to the Pakistan Meteorological Department.
+LAHORE, (UrduPoint / Pakistan Point News - 7th May, 2025) The city experienced hot and partly cloudy weather on Wednesday, with similar conditions expected to persist over the next 24 hours, according to the MET office.

-Scattered rain and possible windstorms are forecast for the next two days in Lahore and other parts of the country.
+Scattered rain is likely over the next two days, along with the possibility of windstorms in various parts of the country.

-The city's average Air Quality Index (AQI) stood at 105, with PM2.5 levels measured at 7.4 times above the World Health Organization's annual safety guideline.
+The city's air quality remained poor, with an average AQI of 156.
+The PM2.5 level was recorded at 12.4 times higher than the World Health Organization’s annual guideline.

 Recent Stories